neilmorton/GetRated/README.md

     @property (nonatomic, strong) NSDate *lastRequestedRating;

-The date on which GetRated last attempted to request a rating.
+The date on which GetRated last attempted to request a rating (if any).

     @property (nonatomic, assign) NSUInteger usesCount;